 Plus, lots of other things too numerous to list.

-Most important, we tracked everything, every week, so we always knew where we stood — and could respond to changes quickly.
+Most important, I tracked everything, every week, so the client team and I always knew where we stood — and could respond to changes quickly.

 For me, this result is wonderful.
 But another key indicator is just as important: time to conversion.